icme/cme258/class/class6/class6.md

 x2 = rand(size(A)[1],1)
 cg!(x2, A, b, maxiter=100, log=true, initially_zero=false) # in place, warm start
 ```
+The methods return:
+- ``x`` if not in-place
+- if ``log=true``, then returns ``convergenceHistory`` such that
+  - ``convergenceHistory[:tol]`` is the stopping tolerance
+  - ``convergenceHistory[:resnom]`` is the residual norm at every iteration
+  - More stuff depending on the method

+A cool feature: You can treat the methods as **iterators**.
+This means that you can do one step of the method, get control back to the program that called the method and access all the internal variables of the method.
+Advantages:
+ - Multiple right-hand sides without re-initializing
+ - Multiple preconditioners for flexible methods
+ - Re-doing the first exercise the right way (if they had CRAIG implemented)!

 **Linear Maps**

 To support "matrix-free" implementations, IterativeSolvers.jl will take an object A which supports the following operations: